ToolVS

 Claude Code

-AutocompleteExcellent — real-time inline suggestionsNo — not a code autocomplete tool
+AutocompleteExcellent — real-time inline suggestionsNo inline autocomplete (CLI tool)

-Agentic CodingCopilot Workspace (preview)Excellent — autonomous multi-file edits
+Agentic CodingCopilot Workspace (preview)top-tier — autonomous multi-file edits

 Context Window~20K tokens effective200K tokens — entire codebases